TomatenKuchenDEV/docs/docs/general-settings.md

 ---
-title: Generelle Einstellungen
+title: General settings
-description: Mit dieser Funktion kannst du einfach nach bekannten Filmen, Serien und Darstellern suchen.
+description: This page explains the most important settings to change the behavior of the Discord bot.
 ---

-This page explains server settings that could be useful for many servers.
+This page explains server settings that can be useful for many servers.

 ## Server language {#settings-lang}

-The server language changes the language as well as the formatting of numbers in bot answers.
+The server language changes the language as well as the formatting of numbers in bot responses.
-The setting can be changed [in the dashboard](https://tomatenkuchen.com/dashboard/settings#lang), by default it's set to the current Discord server language as long as a translation is available.
+You can change this setting [in the dashboard](https://tomatenkuchen.com/dashboard/settings#lang).
+By default, it is set to the current Discord server language as long as a translation is available.

-Using [Weblate](/weblate) you can easily help with translating the bot and adding new languages.
+You can easily help with translating the bot and adding new languages using [Weblate](/weblate).

 ## Prefix {#settings-prefix}

-Here multiple message command prefixes can be entered, aka the text which is used in front of commands: `tk!` -> `tk!help`.
+Here you can enter multiple message command prefixes, which are the text used before commands: `tk!` -> `tk!help`.

 The prefix of slashcommands cannot be changed due to Discord.